 Graupp, Steward, and Parsons not only outline how an organization can identify what an effective management system should look like for them, but the trio of experts describe how the critical elements of a system should work together to achieve organizational success.

 As a consequence, The First Time manager does not focus on one industry, or even on the business sector; instead, it provides candid advice to new managers in any type of organization.
-Although it was first published over four decades ago, it has been thoroughly updated and includes guidance on, among other things, managing remote teams, using online performance appraisal tools, and managing across multiple generations.

 First, Break All The Rules: What the World’s Greatest Managers Do Differently – By Gallup with a foreword by James K. Harter

 Gallup set out to find what it is that the world’s great managers have in common, and they did so by interviewing 80,000 managers.
-The results of this colossal undertaking can be read in First Break All The Rules.

 The Ordinary Leader: 10 Key Insights for Building and Leading a Thriving Organization – By Randy Grieser